takueq/Discord-Grabber/README.md

 ```
 ### 3. Open Discord-Grabber.exe File:
 ```
-You dont need to install any modules opening.
+You dont need to install any other modules.
 ```
 ### 4. Create A Webhook: